 South Africa is the world’s leading platinum and rhodium producer, and the second-largest palladium producer after Russia.
 South Africa’s production is sourced entirely from the Bushveld Complex, the largest known PGM-resource in the world.

+South Africa accounts over 80% of known global reserves of the PGMs.
 The Merensky Reef, stretching from southern Zimbabwe through to the Rustenburg and Pretoria regions, is the centre of platinum mining in South Africa, playing host to companies such as Rustenburg Platinum Mines and Bafokeng Rasimone Platinum Mines.

 South Africa is the world’s second-largest palladium producer.
 All of South Africa’s production is sourced from the Bushveld Igneous Complex, which hosts the world’s largest resource of PGMs.

 Palladium, together with platinum, is more abundant than any of the other PGMs.

 It is the largest new investment in the manganese industry in the country and supports government’s drive to increase the beneficiation in South Africa.

 Palabora, a large copper mine, smelter and refinery complex managed by the Palabora Mining Company in Limpopo is South Africa’s only producer of refined copper.

 Useful byproduct metals and minerals include zirconium chemicals, magnetite and nickel sulphate as well as small quantities of gold, silver and platinum.

 South Africa has significant proven manganese reserves, but exploitation of the mineral has not reflected its development potential.